hxtree/galaxyops/README.md

 #### Deployments

-Each app **MUST** be capable of deployment themselves of using CDK via `rushx cdk:deploy`.
-This command **MAY** also be used in local development to deploy services.

-During CI, an artifact from each project **MUST** be generated and uploaded to S3 for auditing and deployment purposes.
-This artifact **SHOULD** be processed by AWS CodePipeline for CD.
+Every project **MUST** have the capability for independent deployment using the standardized command `rushx cdk:deploy`.
+This deployment command is also applicable for deploying services during local development.
+Any changes to the base branch that affect deployable projects **MUST** automatically create and upload a self contained artifact for each impacted project to S3.
+This artifact serves both auditing and deployment purposes.
+It is advisable to use AWS CodePipeline for managing this artifact within continuous delivery (CD) workflows.

 <details>
   <summary>Initial Infrastructure Provisioning</summary>